 The Oliver No. 1 is arguably one of the most sought-after typewriters ever.
 This is due to its historical significance as well as its uniqueness in that it looks very different from its successors.
 The Oliver 1 was manufactured in Dubuque, Iowa.
 All model 1 machines were nickel plated and have flat side handles and black keytops.
+The Oliver 1 does not have a removable carriage.

-Only 500 machines were made, and I know of 10 currently in existance today.
+Only around 500 machines were made, and I know of 10 currently in existance today.
 Unfortunately, I have yet to add an Oliver 1 to my collection.

 The Oliver No. 2 was the first Oliver model produced at the factory in Woodstock, Illinois.
 Initally, the first few hundred Oliver No. 2s were nickel plated.
 The iconic olive green paint was introducted as an option and eventually became the standard finish.
 The white keytops were also introduced in the same manner.